LGBT+ children and schools

 There are LGBT+ children in all schools and they are a diverse group, just like other children.
 However, LGBT+ children have in common the fact that they are outside the so-called norm in terms of sexual orientation, gender expression, sex characteristics, and/or gender identity.

-The National Curriculum, the Act on Equal Status and Equal Rights Irrespective of Gender, and Reykjavík City’s Human Rights Policy oblige schools to consider and teach about LGBT+ people and issues.
+The National Curriculum, gender equality legislation, and Reykjavík City’s Human Rights Policy require schools to consider and teach about LGBT+ people and issues.
 This page has material that will hopefully make that task easier for schools.

 LGBT+ youth center